kode4food/interpol/README.md

 </html>
 ```

 The only static element on this page was its title, and usually even that isn't static.
 So what did we do to escape *it* for static rendering?
 We wrapped it in quotes.
-The rest of the page mixed html-ish elements and dynamic content rather seemlessly.
+The rest of the page mixed HTMLish elements and dynamic content rather seemlessly.

-I say 'html-ish' because it's not pure HTML.
+I say 'HTMLish' because it's not pure HTML.
 The value of attributes are also dynamically evaluated.
 For example:

 ```html
 <li class=item.type id="id-%" % item.id>